tzstoyanov/herak-raspberry/libs/common/devices/common/README.md

 bool adc_sensor_measure(struct adc_sensor_t *sensor)
 ```

-- Get the last measured value of the sensor, calculated using the coefficients, in the range `a : (a + b*4095)`.
+- Get the last measured value of the sensor, calculated using the coefficients, in the range `a .. (a + b*4095)`.
 ```
 float adc_sensor_get_value(struct adc_sensor_t *sensor)
 ```

-- Get the last measured voltage of the sensor, calculated using the coefficients, in the range `a : (a + b*3.3)V`.
+- Get the last measured voltage of the sensor, in the range `0.0 ..
+3.3V`.
 ```
 float adc_sensor_get_volt(struct adc_sensor_t *sensor)
 ```

-- Get the last measured value of the sensor as percent within the ADC range, `0-100%`.
+- Get the last measured value of the sensor as percent within the ADC range, `0 ..
+100%`.
 ```
 int adc_sensor_get_percent(struct adc_sensor_t *sensor)
 ```